EPA chief Pruitt's $43,000 soundproof booth violated law: U.S. GAO

 Pruitt has been under fire from Republican and Democratic lawmakers for expensive travel and other expenses.
 Last week, Democratic lawmakers asked him to provide documents about ethics issues they said were revealed to them by a former agency official, including spending on bulletproof vests, guns and a contract with an Italian security service.

-Also last week, fellow Republican Trey Gowdy, head of the oversight committee of the U.S. House of Representatives, asked Pruitt for more documents for his probe into the administrator’s first class air travel and leasing of a room in a Washington, D.C. condo for $50 for nights he was there.
+Also last week, fellow Republican Trey Gowdy, head of the oversight committee of the U.S. House of Representatives, asked Pruitt for more documents for his probe into the administrator’s first-class air travel and leasing of a room in a Washington condo for $50 a night for nights he was there.

+The White House did not immediately respond to a request for comment on the GAO decision.

+The EPA’s Office of Inspector General also released documents on Monday showing the agency’s chief of staff, Ryan Jackson, signed off on controversial pay raises for three of Pruitt’s staff, including a raise of $29,000 to above $114,000 for his scheduling director, Millan Hupp.